Mediterranean cuisine: Spanish

-Spain's varied Mediterranean cuisines includes the cooking of Andalusia, Murcia, Catalonia, Valencia, and the Balearic islands.
+Spain's varied Mediterranean cuisines include the cooking of Andalusia, Murcia, Catalonia, Valencia, and the Balearic islands.
 Paella is a characteristic Spanish dish, originally from Valencia, radiating early on to Catalonia and Murcia along Spain's Mediterranean coast.
 It comes in many versions, and may contain a mixture of chicken, pork, rabbit, or shellfish, sautéed in olive oil in a large shallow pan, with vegetables, and typically round-grain rice (often of the local albufera, arròs bomba, sénia varieties or similar) cooked to absorb the water and coloured with saffron.
 The dish may be varied with artichoke hearts, peas, sweet peppers, lima beans, string beans, or sausages.

+Catalan cuisine has developed over centuries since ancient times in a cultural context distinct from that of other parts of Spain.
+It arose from the cooking of the Romans who occupied Iberia for nearly 700 years, until the latter part of the 5th century.
+Catalan cooking is a sophisticated cuisine with its own methods and recipes, and was influenced by Moorish, French, and Italian cookery.
+It shares with other Mediterranean cuisines ingredients such as bread and wine, fresh herbs and fruit, olive oil, garlic, tomatoes, peppers, onions, fish and shellfish, rice, pasta, sausages, lentils, chickpeas, and nuts including hazelnuts, almonds, and pine nuts.

 Portuguese: partly Mediterranean

 Portugal lies on the Atlantic, not the Mediterranean, but it is in the Mediterranean basin, characterised by olive groves and a Mediterranean climate, except on the wetter Atlantic coast.
 Its cuisine too is partly Mediterranean, with the usual trio of bread, wine, and olive oil, but also partly Atlantic, with a tradition of fishing and many seafood dishes such as seafood rice (arroz de Marisco), clams, squid (lulas grelhadas), and bacalhau, imported salted cod.
 There are, equally, many meat dishes, using chicken, pork, and rabbit.
-Other major ingredients are onions, garlic, bay leaves, sweet peppers (pimentão), cloves, and chouriço sausage.
+Other major ingredients are onions, garlic, sweet peppers (pimentão), and chouriço sausage.
+Piri-piri, a sauce made with chili peppers, garlic and oil, is popular.

 Portuguese vegetables include the tomatoes common in Mediterranean cuisine, but also kale, carrots, and broad beans.
 Sweet dishes include pastéis de nata, custard tarts with cinnamon.
 The country produces red wines such as Alentejo.